-By the end of Reception, the aim is for all children to have a secure understanding of Phases 2 and 3 in the First Class Phonics programme and to be able to segment and blend words within these phases, in terms of reading and blending words with graphemes learnt from Phase 3, in order to start Phase 4 at the start of the Autumn term in Year 1.
+By the end of Reception, the aim is for all children to have a secure understanding of Phases 2 and 3 in Phonics and to be able to segment and blend words within these phases, in terms of reading and blending words with graphemes learnt from Phase 3, in order to start Phase 4 at the start of the Autumn term in Year 1.
 Children are introduced to the ‘tricky words’ early in the Autumn term in Reception and aim to read and write the high frequency words for Phase 2 to 3 before they enter Year 1.

-The aim in Year 1 is to ensure all children have completed Phase 4 and 5 and be ready to begin the Babcock Spelling programme upon entry into Year 2.
+The aim in Year 1 is to ensure all children have completed Phase 4 and 5 and be ready to begin the No Nonsense Spelling programme upon entry into Year 2.
 We aim for all children to read and write all the common exception words for Year 1 and Year 2 by the end of their time in Year 2 and complete daily Phonics and Spellings lessons in Year 2 to develop spelling fluency as well as revising Phonetic knowledge too.